 The Settings page opens.

-Settings page of the Import tool wizard in Config Tool.
+Settings page of the Import tool wizard showing various configuration options.

 3. On the Settings page, configure the import settings: